 Palmetto Government Benefit Administrators.
 (2019, October).
 LCD for cardiac computed tomography & angiography (CCTA (L33423).
 Retrieved December 28, 2020 from https://www.cms.gov.

 Peters, S., den Ruijter, H., Bots, M., & Moons, K. (2012).
 Improvements in risk stratification for the occurrence of cardiovascular disease by imaging subclinical atherosclerosis: a systematic review.
 Heart, 98, 177-184.
 (Level 1 evidence)

 U. S. Preventive Services Task Force.
-(2009, October).
-Using nontraditional risk factors in coronary heart disease risk assessment: U. S. Preventive Services Task Force recommendation statement.
-Annals of Internal Medicine, 151 (7), 474-482.
+(2018, July).
+Risk assessment for cardiovascular disease with nontraditional risk factors: U. S. Preventive Services Task Force recommendation statement.
+Retrieved April 17, 2020 from https://www.uspreventiveservicestaskforce.org/.

 ORIGINAL EFFECTIVE DATE: 8/1998

 Policies included in the Medical Policy Manual are not intended to certify coverage availability.
 They are medical determinations about a particular technology, service, drug, etc. While a policy or technology may be medically necessary, it could be excluded in a member's benefit plan.
 Please check with the appropriate claims department to determine if the service in question is a covered service under a particular benefit plan.
 Use of the Medical Policy Manual is not intended to replace independent medical judgment for treatment of individuals.
 The content on this Web site is not intended to be a substitute for professional medical advice in any way.
 Always seek the advice of your physician or other qualified health care provider if you have questions regarding a medical condition or treatment.